 a conduct that constitutes an offence punishable by imprisonment; or

-b conduct that is likely to bring the police force into disrepute or to diminish public confidence in it; or
+b conduct that is likely to bring Victoria Police into disrepute or to diminish public confidence in it; or

-c disgraceful or improper conduct (whether in the police member’s official capacity or otherwise).
+c disgraceful or improper conduct (whether in the police officer’s official capacity or otherwise).

 Corrupt conduct is defined in the IBAC Act (s 4) to mean: